galacticcouncil/hydration-docs/docs/05_daos/03_listing_a_token_in_omnipool.md

 The general process to make a large deposit remotely is:
 1. Manually try to deposit tokens as liquidity in the Hydration UI to see what the current maximum deposit limit is.
-2. Use `xtokens.transfer` or similar to transfer the new tokens to the chain's sibling acct on HydraDX (plus like 20 tokens to use to pay XCM fees)
+2. Use `xtokens.transfer` or similar to transfer the new tokens to the chain's sibling acct on Hydration (plus like 20 tokens to use to pay XCM fees)
 3. Schedule once every 1 block repeating x times to deposit a chunk of tokens into the Omnipool.
 LP NFTs will automatically be placed in the account that the deposit is happening from.
 If your chain does not have the ability to schedule XCM transactions (using the `scheduler` pallet) then you likely should seek Hydra governance assistance in performing the deposit.

 **Example from Centrifuge:**